-Performance Standard Performance Requirements Integrated Healthcare Models - Article 4, Section 4.03 (continued) Contractor achieves intermediate milestone for percent of Exchange membership attributed to integrated care models: No penalty Contractor exceeds intermediate milestone for percent of Exchange members attributed to integrated care models: 5% credit 3.8 Appropriate Use of C-Sections - Article 5, Section 5.03 4.5% total performance penalty for this Group. a.
-Expectation: Contractor shall report percent of low risk, Nulliparous Term Singleton Vertex (NTSV) C-Section rates and overall C-Section rates for all Exchange network maternity hospitals where data is available in its annual Application for Certification starting in application for 2017.
-Performance Levels: Contractor does not report network low risk maternity hospital C-Section rates and overall C-Section rates: 2% penalty Contractor reports low risk C-Section rates for network maternity hospitals and overall C-Section rates: No penalty Contractor engages hospitals not tracking C-Section rates to initiate and submit information to the Maternity Data Center: 2% credit b.
+Performance Standard Performance Requirements Integrated Healthcare Models - Article 4, Section 4.03 (continued) Performance Levels: Contractor does not meet intermediate milestone for percent of Exchange membership attributed to integrated healthcare models: 5% penalty Contractor achieves intermediate milestone for percent of Exchange membership attributed to integrated care models: No penalty Contractor exceeds intermediate milestone for percent of Exchange members attributed to integrated care models: 5% credit 3.8 Appropriate Use of C-Sections - Article 5, Section 5.03 4.5% total performance penalty for this Group.
 Expectation: Contractor shall adopt new payment strategies for physicians and hospitals such that by 2019 payment for Exchange enrollees is structured to support only medically necessary care and there is no financial incentive to perform C-sections.
-Contractor will report progress in Application for Certification for 2019.
-Performance Levels: Contractor reports no physicians or maternity hospitals in Exchange network(s), reported separately, contracted based on new payment strategy: 2.5% penalty Contractor reports less than 20% of physicians or maternity hospitals in Exchange network(s), reported separately, contracted under new payment strategy: no penalty Contractor reports 20% or more of physicians or maternity hospitals in Exchange network(s), reported separately, contracted under new payment strategy: 2.5% credit
+Contractor and the Exchange will establish a mutually agreed upon performance goal which will be documented in the Contractor's Quality Improvement Strategy.
+Performance Levels: Contractor reports no increase from previous year in physicians or maternity hospitals in Exchange network(s), reported separately, contracted based on new payment strategy: 4.5% penalty Contractor reports increase of physicians or maternity hospitals in the Exchange network(s), reported separately, contracted under new payment strategy, but increase does not meet pre-determined performance goal: no penalty Contractor reports increase of physicians or maternity hospitals in Exchange network(s), reported separately, contracted under new payment strategy and the increase meets or exceeds pre-determined performance goal: 4.5% credit